Coal News We love to talk!

 Later a team of 500 women joined the band and made a record profit of Rs 32 lakh by marketing 40,000 solar lamps in just six months.
 This The most important part of the project was that local women were trained to provide repair and maintenance to the lamps by setting up solar shops so that regular maintenance was available for these lamps.

-- UP to set up 10,700MW solar plants in five years: Minister Read more
+- Waaree to set up 1,000 centres for solar solutions Read more